oshkoda/OptiScaler/Config.md

 When enabled, OptiScaler executes a lightweight SMAA pass on the color buffer before handing it to the selected upscaler.
 This helps smooth jagged edges in games that do not offer post-processing anti-aliasing without changing the chosen upscale r or its quality settings.
 The option can also be toggled from the in-game menu.

+With `DebugShowDlssInput` you can preview the SMAA processed texture that DLSS receives.
+The preview appears in the DirectX 12 menu when the toggle is enabled, making it easier to verify that the input buffer looks as expected while tuning SMAA settings.

 ### FSR Settings